masve/carelink-android/README.md

 This demonstrates that jockeyJS and the code within, can control the CareLink dongle through the android Host API.
 We will be working on adapting the javascript interface - using jockeyJS - so existing code, provided by @bewest, can interface with the CareLink stick using the implemented android usb library.

-Take note of index.html and WebViewHandler.java, as those are the files we will focus on.
+Take note of index.html and WebViewHandler.java, as those are the files we will be focusing on.